maximilionus/telemonitor/README.md

 ## Features
+### Stable

 - Show system information (OS, Architecture, Uptime, User@Host)
 - Reboot or Shutdown the system
+- Notification message to all *whitelisted users* on bot startup
+- [File transfer system](#file-transfer-system) *(Currently works only as `file`/`image` receiver)*
 - Modify whitelisted users without restart

-- [File transfer system](#file-transfer-system) *(Currently works only as `file`/`image` receiver)*
+### Development
+Development features are in progress of development and *are unstable*, so they're disabled by default.
+Enable with [argument `--dev`](#optional-arguments).
+Use at your own risk and be ready to drown in errors.

+- Send notification message to all whitelisted users on shutdown

 ## How to run